Branded content disclaimer

 Drawbacks of the Capital on Tap card

-Despite the numerous benefits of the Capital on Tap Business Credit Card, it’s important to consider a full review of the card that includes its drawbacks as well.
+Despite the numerous benefits of the Capital on Tap Business Credit Card, it’s important to consider its drawbacks as well.
 Below are four disadvantages you might encounter if you choose to open an account.

 - Other business credit cards may offer higher rewards, especially in bonus spending categories like travel, office supplies and advertisement.

-- The APR on the card goes up to 34.99%—significantly higher than the average business credit card APR.
+- The variable APR on the card goes up to 35.99 percent, full variable APR range is 17.74% – 35.99% — significantly higher than the average credit card APR.

 - The card lacks extra perks you can find on other business credit cards, like travel insurance, airport lounge access and more.

 - The welcome bonus isn’t as attractive as some other rewards business credit cards may offer.

 Focus on customers

 A factor that distinguishes Capital on Tap is its attentive and quick customer service.
 With live agents available to assist, you’ll always be able to speak to a person.
 That means no prerecorded messages or robots.
 The issuer says average wait time to talk to a customer service agent is 10 seconds.

 The bottom line

 A business credit card can offer many advantages to a small-business owner.
 And a card with a higher credit limit could benefit business owners who need greater purchasing power to purchase inventory, manage cash flow and more.